davidgjm/kubernetes-the-hard-way_multicloud/azure/docs/01-prerequisites.md

 # Prerequisites

-## Google Cloud Platform
+## Microsoft Azure

-This tutorial leverages the [Google Cloud Platform](https://cloud.google.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
-[Sign up](https://cloud.google.com/free/) for $300 in free credits.
+This tutorial leverages the [Microsoft Azure](https://azure.microsoft.com/en-us/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.

 [Estimated cost](https://cloud.google.com/products/calculator#id=873932bc-0840-4176-b0fa-a8cfd4ca61ae) to run this tutorial: $0.23 per hour ($5.50 per day).